Mehul20/Mehul20/README.md

 - 👋 Hi, I’m @Mehul20
-- 👀 I’m interested in Product 📲
+- 👀 I’m interested in Product and Venture Capital 😇
-- 🌱 I’m currently learning Data Science 💻
+- 🌐 mehulrastogi.com
-- 💞️ I’m looking to collaborate on cool Hardware Projects 🤖
+- ✍️ zest.mehulrastogi.com
-- 📫 How to reach me mehulrastogi2002@gmail.com 📧
+- 📫 Reach me at mehulrastogi2002@gmail.com 📧

 <!---
 Mehul20/Mehul20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.